MegaManSec/JoshuaHu/_posts/2023-09-13-libwebp-fallout-facebook-image-compression-proxies.md

 Now, the newest vulnerability affecting _libwebp_, tracked as CVE-2023-4863, has seemingly affected Facebook.

-Users of Facebook's Messenger that attempt to upload large-ish images of the webp format are greeted with the following error:
+Users of Facebook's Messenger (at least the messenger.com and facebook.com websites) that attempt to upload large-ish images of the webp format are greeted with the following error:
 ```
 Unable to Add Attachment